 🔍

-MFU After Repair or Anomaly
+MFU after Repair or Anomaly

-The basic rule is clear:
+The basic rule is straightforward:

-What the Standards Specifically Require: VDI/VDE 2862 and VDI/VDE 2645-3 Working Together
+What the standards specifically require: VDI/VDE 2862 and VDI/VDE 2645-3 working together

 VDI/VDE 2862[3] classifies screw joints into three risk classes: